 In business circles, however, credits are the main source of funding as issuing shares is even less welcome in Lithuanian psyche.
 Most Lithuanians feel the need to have something "their own" and dislike to share or to be controlled.
 To be merely a CEO responsible to hundreds of other shareholders is seen just as a career mid-point before starting a family-owned business (even if it won't ever grow that large).
 In ~75% of the Lithuanian companies, CEOs are also the main shareholders.
 The boards also typically consist of company owners.
 As such, the personal values/opinions of the key shareholders may outweigh financial gain in decision-making.
 As businesses commonly double as a mean of self-expression, franchises are not popular.

 Own home is also cherished and individualized.
 The native neighborhood, native city, and native region are respected as a part of personal identity.
-The Family is seen by many to be above all in its importance (and the inspiration for many long-term decisions).
+The Family is seen by many to be above all at its importance (and the inspiration for many long-term decisions).

 Loyalty to the employer is less common, however: some may spend decades at a single company out of convenience, but others (especially the youth) switch jobs if a better offer is available (especially in the same city).
 Salaries are the prime motivation to stay or leave.
 Lithuanians tend to see little value in what isn't "immediate money", making schemes such as share ownership and pension contributions nearly non-existent.
 History-inspired fears of revolutions, legal/taxation changes, economic collapses (that would wipe out the promised benefits) may contribute to this.
 "Perks" (health insurance, sports club memberships), even if available, are derided as wasteful by many employees ("let us choose ourselves where to spend our money").
 Work events are often limited to annual parties (e.g. Christmas).
 One reason for all this is that Lithuanian lifestyles depend relatively little on social status and especially much on things like the generation.
 Therefore the fact that people share a job doesn't help much to find a non-monetary benefit or activity the majority of them would enjoy.